 Many of you might be surprised to know the sorry state of mental health in India.
-Do you know that India is the world’s most depressed country!
-One in every seven Indians (nearly 20 crore people!) suffered from mental health-related problems.
+Do you know that India is the world’s most depressed country?
+One in every seven Indians (nearly 20 crore people!) suffered mental health-related problems.

-According to Indian governmental and non-governmental organizations, 10 percent of the population (roughly 11 crore people) requires professional and medicinal help, and 2 percent of the population (approximately 2 crore people) require hospitalization.
+According to Indian governmental and non-governmental organizations, 10 percent of the population (roughly 11 crore people) requires professional and medicinal help, and 2 percent of the population (approximately two crore people) requires hospitalization.
 However, our country is not at all ready for it.

 In 2019, there is only 0.3 psychiatrists [the USA has 10.54] and 0.07 psychologists [the USA has 29.86] for every 100,000 people.
-For instance, if we consider the state of Maharashtra as an example, there are only 345 psychiatrist and 55 psychologists!
+For instance, if we consider the state of Maharashtra as an example, there are only 345 psychiatrists and 55 psychologists!
 Aren’t you surprised yet?
-Then here is a sad surprise for you!
+Then there is a sad surprise for you!

 Mental health includes emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make choices.
 Mental health is vital at every stage of life, from childhood and adolescence through adulthood.